- Medicare Part D prescription drug coverage

 - During annual open enrollment (October 15 to December 7)

 If you’re in a Medicare Advantage Plan (MAP), you can make one type of change after December 7.
-Between January 1 and February 14, you can leave your plan and switch to original Medicare.
-If you switch to original Medicare during this period, you will have until February 14 to join a Medicare Prescription Drug Plan.
+Between January 1 and February 14, you can leave your plan and switch to standard Medicare.
+If you switch to standard Medicare during this period, you will have until February 14 to join a Medicare Prescription Drug Plan.
 Your coverage will begin the first day of the month after the plan gets your enrollment form.
 This is the only change you can make after December 7.

 As with other Medicare coverage, in certain situations (such as if you move or go into a nursing home), you are allowed to join, switch, or drop a Medicare Advantage Plan.